-Probably everyone who uses email has already had chance to see these mysterious faded lines attached under corporate messages.
+Probably everyone who uses email has already had a chance to see these mysterious faded lines attached to corporate messages.
 Email disclaimers are invaluable for businesses in these days when taking someone to court for no reason happens on a daily basis.
-No matter if you’re negotiating a big business deal or buying a watch in an on-line shop, it’s certain that you will find a short legal statement under a reply to your official email.
+No matter if you’re negotiating a big business deal or buying a watch in an online shop, it’s certain that you will find a short legal statement under a reply to your official email.
 And it is not only a matter of fashion or a popular whim that forces senders to add those stiff juridical sentences under the body of their emails.
 It is simply a must-have for everyone who wants to be in keeping with legal regulations and prevent him or herself from damaging implications of sending a business message.

 What is an email disclaimer?

 An email disclaimer is a statement added usually at the bottom of emails, containing a notice or warning, which covers such important issues as confidentiality, copyright, contract formation, defamation, discrimination, harassment, privilege or virus warning.
-In the vast majority, disclaimers have a strict legal character and are used in order to lower the risk of legal threats or lawsuits against the sender.
+In the vast majority, disclaimers have a strictly legal character and are used in order to lower the risk of legal threats or lawsuits against the sender.
 In some cases, email footers and signatures can also contain business offers and may be used for pure marketing reasons.

 What do I need an email disclaimer for?

 Although it is not absolutely certain that a disclaimer added to your message will protect you from liability in a court room, it definitely may help you during the lawsuit.
 Moreover, it is more likely that the presence of a legal notice in your email will deter the potential complainant from pressing charges against your company.